cpp

 The read-write memory stores:

-The global and static data
+Global and static data

 Global data are initialized before entering the main function, and are available everywhere in the program: